 Note, the type of boots depends on the type of crampons, read more in my separate text.

-I set off at 3:30 am, it was totally dark and I really had a problem to find the path over meadows and through the bush after that.
+I set off at 3:30 am, it was totally dark and I really had a problem finding the path over meadows and through the bush after that.
 But when I passed Hubschhorn’s north wall, it became easier to stick to the route.

 The lower part of the glacier was like a glass.
 This is because it melts during the day and there is a lot of water on it, which freezes overnight.
 Crampons did a great role and I did not have problems.
 Did not feel secure in the upper part because I really did not know where I was stepping.
 Hidden crevasses are a reality in such an environment.
 I was at the summit at 9:30 am.